Course syllabus

 There are three sets of elective courses to choose among: 1) the five recommended elective logic courses, 2) courses in other subject areas that you apply for through universityadmissions.se and 3) one of the five Specialization in Logic courses that can be tailored toward your special interests and needs.

-1) The five recommended elective logic courses
+1) The four recommended elective logic courses

 - Models of Computation, LOG260: A model for computability describes how, and if, a function or operation can be computed.
 The course covers the many such models and how these models are related to one another.
 The course content includes: Finite automata, regular and context-free languages, Turing computability and recursive functions, the recursion theorem and relative Turing computability, basic results in complexity theory.